sdopoku/growing_gold/README.md

 # Growing Gold
-A list datasets, resources and tools related to food production in Ghana.
+A list of datasets, resources and tools related to food production in Ghana.
 Let's begin...

 ## Datasets
 Below is summary table of the datasets available so far.
 The table includes the name of the dataset with the R code for cleaning it, the cleaned data and the original "dirty" data.